MrJohnZoidberg/Snips-Wecker/README.md

 Please report errors (you can see them with `sam service log`) and bugs by opening a [new issue](https://github.com/MrJohnZoidberg/Snips-Wecker/issues/new).
-You can also write other ideas for this skill.
+You can also write other ideas for this app.
 Thank you for your contribution.